 Flights to Salt Lake City

-Founded in 1847 by Mormon pioneers led by Brigham Young, Salt Lake City gets its name from its close proximity to the Great Salt Lake.
+Founded in 1847 by the Latter-day Saints, Salt Lake City gets its name from its close proximity to the Great Salt Lake.
 Thanks to mining booms and the construction of the first transcontinental railroad, the city once earned the nickname Crossroads of the West.

 SLC rests in a valley, just beneath the Wasatch Mountains.
 These majestic peaks provide it with a gorgeous backdrop and tourists and residents plenty of opportunity for skiing, which is probably the area's biggest draw.